Terms of Business

 While we make every effort to ensure the accuracy of our written estimate, we may not know the actual amount of our third-party charges in advance of the funeral; the charges are liable to alteration particularly where third parties may change their rates or charges.

 We will inform our clients a soon as possible should there be a variation to the costs involved.

-The actual amount of the charges will be detailed and shown in the final account.
+The actual amount of the charges will be detailed and shown within the Funeral Invoice.